U.S. flag

 • Absence of cleft palate and retinal detachment (frequently present in SED congenita; see Differential Diagnosis)

-The following radiographic findings may not be manifest in an affected male in early childhood and typically appear prior to puberty (Figure 1):
+Radiographic findings, which may not be manifest in an affected male in early childhood and typically appear prior to puberty, include the following (see Figure 1):

 Figure 1.